A man and woman have sex, and we are brought into the world on a spark of electricity, slapped on the ass, and told that we are unique.

 And here’s the deal–it works this way for everything.
 Every idea.
 Every Form.
 Every universal concept.
 If what we mortals created were truly original, none of us would understand the creation because none of us would have a reference point.
 We’d all be left scratching our heads.
 That’s why we’re not so much creative, as we are innovative.
 We can apply creative techniques to solve problems.
 And we can be artistic in our endeavors.
 But essentially, we steal ideas and build upon them.
 And that’s ok–as long as we call it for what it is.
 Rather than give ourselves some delusional, divine rank.
 Which is just ridiculous.

 A long time ago I broke into advertising as a copywriter.
 A “creative” they called me.
 My job was to come up with ideas that got people to think about things differently and then act favorably.
 And I was really good at it.
 But rather than try to “be creative” every time a “creative” brief came across my desk, I took comfort in knowing that nothing’s really creative.
 Proof of this was when I’d see my colleagues rush off to the awards annuals for inspiration on new projects.
 I’d never do that.
 I liked the challenge.
-Because I believed that with a little logical thinking, any creative challenge could be solved.
-It’s not brain surgery.
-You just have to seek out universal forms of things, and then get people to think about them in new ways.
+Because I believed that with a little logical thinking, any creative challenge could be solved without following trends.
+It’s not brain surgery, after all.
+You just have to seek out the universal forms of things, and then get people to think about them in new ways.
 Besides, when I’d come up with solutions this way, I felt that they’d be as close to original as possible.
 And even that was too lofty.

 Iconic Ad Man Leo Burnett said, “The secret of all effective advertising is not the creation of new and tricky words and pictures, but one of putting familiar words and pictures into new relationships.”
 Burnett clearly understood Plato’s Theory of Forms.
 The rest of us, not so much.
 We try to play God and laud each other for our accomplishments.
 But deep down, I believe that we all realize we’re not creative.
 That’s why we compensate for our shortcomings by giving ourselves titles, trophies, and tattoos.